 This fund has a performance fee that will be deducted from the gains if the fund does well.
 Most funds don’t have a performance fee, so it’s worth looking out for.

 You should remember that cost is only one factor to consider.
-Many well managed, good performing funds come with a higher than average TER.
+Many well managed, good performing funds come with a higher than average Ongoing Charge.
 Read more

 2Risk.
 1 is low volatility, 7 is high.
 It’s possible for a fund to produce better performance than competitor funds by taking higher risk.
 This may mean that such good performance is unsustainable.
 Generally speaking, you should be looking for investments that produce the best possible returns for the lowest possible level of risk.